ResearchActionDesign/NorthsideDigitalCommons/htdocs/plugins/ArchiveRepertory/README.md

 See below to configure the protection of files.

+Tiles for big images created with the plugin [OpenLayers Zoom] are compatible with plugin.
+To enable it, just open and submit the config page of the plugin OpenLayers Zoom, the integration between the two plugins will be registered automatically.

 Unicode filenames
 -----------------

-As Omeka, the plugin works perfectly with filenames with Unicode characters, but all the system, database, filesystem and php web/cli environment on the server should be set according to this format.
+As Omeka, the plugin works fine with filenames with Unicode characters, but all the system, database, filesystem and php web/cli environment on the server should be set according to this format.

 An autocheck is done in the config page.
 You can check it too when you upload a